shubhamkr7519/flipkart-offer-extractor/README.md

 If given more time, these enhancements would be prioritized:

-- **Robust discount parsing** using a rules engine or NLP to improve summary parsing to tackle more complex cases like specific card type, emi options & duartion specific, etc.
+- **Robust discount parsing** using a rules engine or NLP to improve summary parsing to tackle more complex cases like specific card type, emi options & specific durations, etc.
 - **Offer expiry handling** by adding `valid_from` and `valid_to` date fields in the schema if present in Flipkart's API response.
 This allows filtering expired offers and showing only relevant active ones.
 - **Offer Product Mapping** by adding `product_id` in the offer schema, applicable for offers specific to high MRP products.
 - **Data normalization** for query parameters like bank and instrument names using mapping tables.
 - **Scaling improvements** like caching & horizontal scaling (as mentioned above) for production reliability.
-- **Deduplication Beyond `adjustment_id`** as it may change across sessions or token refreshes.
+- **Deduplication beyond `adjustment_id`** as it may change across sessions or token refreshes.
-- **Integration Tests** with tools like Jest.
+- **Integration tests** with tools like Jest.
 - **Dockerization** for platform-agnostic deployment.

 ---

 ## Testing

+The backend has been tested across three key areas to ensure correctness and reliability:

+---

+### 1. Discount Parsing Logic

-The `parseDiscount()` function has been tested for complex summaries and edge cases.
-These include:
+The `parseDiscount()` function has been rigorously tested against a wide variety of real-world Flipkart offer summaries.
+The logic handles:

-- Flat discounts
+- Flat discounts (e.g., `Flat ₹500 off`)
+- Percentage-based discounts with upper cap (e.g., `10% off up to ₹1000`)
-- Cashback with minimum order
+- Cashback scenarios with minimum order values
-- Percentage discounts with cap
-- Generic discount formats like "Save ₹500 instantly"
+- Instant savings and generic offers (e.g., `Save ₹500 instantly`)
+- **Mixed offers** that include combinations of the above
+- **Edge cases** like discounts higher than 50% of amount or below minimum order

+---

+### 2. `/offer` Ingestion API

+- Tested to ensure proper ingestion of Flipkart offers from the web app network response.
+- Duplicate offers are skipped based on `adjustment_id`.
+- Validations are in place for missing payloads.
+- Manual tagging of `UPI` is verified for applicable offers.
+- Verified DB state in MongoDB after ingestion.

+---

+### 3. `/highest-discount` Retrieval API

+- Tested with varying combinations of bank name, payment instrument and amount.
+- The endpoint correctly computes the maximum discount across matching offers using the same `parseDiscount()` logic.
+- Appropriate error messages for invalid or missing query parameters.

 ---